| Term |

 Inventaire forestier |

-juvenile wood |
+Juvenile wood |

 An inner layer of xylem surrounding the pith, in which the cells are smaller and/or less structurally developed than those of the outer xylem.
 The period during which it is formed is termed the juvenile period; it varies between individuals |

-bois de jeunesse |
+Bois de jeunesse |

 Kiln |